auoie/stripJsonComments/README.md

 ## Todo

 - [ ] The codesignal integration of the monaco editor automatically resizes.
 I need to figure out how to do that.
+- [ ] Because of `overflow: hidden`, warnings are cutoff when I hover above them.
+I need to resolve this.